In English

 The manager of the fund is Raija Mustalahti.
 Do not hesitate to contact fund’s office in all matters concerning your reimbursements.
 Especially if you are unsure about anything related to your reimbursements.

 The fund has its own board the members of which are elected annually by the general meeting of the fund.
 Board members must represent fund members in all participating companies.
 Meeting is held annually, in April every year the latest.
 Every member of the fund has one vote in the meeting.
-Should you wish to become a candidate for the election of board members, kindly contact the fund manager beforehand.

 2.Payments and membership

-Every member pays 1, 3 % of their salary as a payment of membership.
+Every member pays 1,3 % of their salary as a payment of membership.
 This is looked after by one’s employer and you see the fee deducted on your payment roll monthly.
 Companies taking part in this sickness fund in particular are listed at our website also.

 All employees whose work contract is for three months or longer and whose salary is based on hourly working time have mandatory membership in the fund.
 Membership will begin simultaneously with your work contract.

 After having had a membership continuously for twenty years one can shift as a pensioner member.
-Their monthly membership fee is 2, 2 % of pension.
+Their monthly membership fee is 2,2 % of pension.
 Remember to contact the office within one month from the arrival of your pension decision, should you wish to remain as a member.

 3.Reimbursements and directions for applying